mrfloris/3DPrinting/README.md

 2. Make changes in a new branch.
 3. Submit a pull request.

 Happy printing!
+And if you have any issues, feel free to open a new issue ticket or contact me on Discord

+---

+## Social

+I am @Floris on Discord.gg/floris, for 3D printing please use the #arts-hobbies channel.

+---

+## Todo

+- Refine the GitHub documents and make sure I thought of everything (I won't probably)
+- Merge notes.app list with GitHub
+- Link company names and stuff to the official sites

+---

-## Version
+## Version & Changelog

-Draft with the intention of 'how the heck am i going to do this github project for 3d printing'
+0.0.x is the "_Draft with the intention of 'how the heck am i going to do this github project for 3d printing'_"  version.

-### Version 0.0.1, build 001, December 4th, 2024.
+- Version 0.0.1, build 003, December 5th, 2024.

+### Changelog
+- 0.0.1 build 000 - Figuring out what I want with this project (dec 3rd, 2024)
+- 0.0.1 build 001 - Getting it on my local machines and starting prints (dec 4th, 2024)
+- 0.0.1 build 003 - Syncing it to GitHub and figuring out the content (dec 5th, 2024)
+- 0.0.2 build 004 - Merging Notes.app where I track what I've printed with GitHub (unknown date)